 In addition to his own creative work, Dr. Rolle is a conductor who champions the works of living composers, and an educator with experience teaching both traditional and experimental music curriculum.
-Rolle is the co-founder and Artistic Director of the Impulse New Music Festival, a non-profit that empowers emerging musicians with tools and techniques to express their distinct musical voice.
+Rolle is the co-founder and Artistic Director of the Impulse New Music Festival, a non-profit that helps early-career musicians develop the tools and techniques to express their distinct musical voice.
 An active member of the L.A.
 New Music Community, Rolle is Modern Music Writer for NewClassic.LA, an artist photographer, and part of the teams at Equal Sound and Brightwork New Music.

-Rolle is based in Los Angeles, California where he currently works as a freelance composer and conductor, and teaches a private studio of musicians.
+Rolle is based in Los Angeles, California where he is a freelance composer and conductor, and teaches a private studio of composition students.
 He holds a PhD from the University of California, Santa Barbara, and an MA from Mills College; his primary teachers Joel Feigin, Clarence Barlow, Pauline Oliveros, and Roscoe Mitchell.
-His compositions and are published by Precious Noise Music and registered with ASCAP.
+His music is registered with ASCAP and published by Precious Noise Music.
+Rolle is represented by BLACK TEA MUSIC.

 LISTEN & WATCH